neon-jungle/wagtailnews/README.rst

     pip install wagtailnews

+``wagtailnews`` 2.x is compatible with Wagtail 2.15 or 2.16,
+Django 3.0 and higher,
+and Python 3.6 and higher.

-It works with Wagtail 2.3 and upwards.
-For older versions of Wagtail see past releases.
+For older version of Wagtail or Django, see past releases

+For wagtail 3 and 4 check wagtailnews 3 and higher.

 Documentation
 =============